 and one half of the market value of the closing stock for the preceding period, i.e. the opening stock.

 Where a disposal is by way of sale then OTA75\SCH3\PARA1 applies to determine whether or not that sale is a sale at arm’s length (see OT05025).
-A sale which is not at arm’s-length will[]()need to have a market value calculated for it for tax purposes.
+A sale which is not at arm’s-length will {#}need to have a market value calculated for it for tax purposes.

 Footnote: